ICJIA/icjia-dvfr-nuxt3/content/about.md

-  stacy l short associate deputy director child protection illinois department of child and family services vickie smith president and chief executive officer illinois coalition against domestic violence dr jacob stelter attending emergency physician northshore university health system content content content content content content content content content regional dvfr teams regional domestic violence fatality review teams are responsible for conducting a designated number of comprehensive individual case reviews quarterly these cases will consist of fatalities and near fatalities that are believed to be the result of domestic violence including overdoses and suicides as part of these in depth case reviews teams will collect and review a variety of records conduct interviews look at victim survivor abuser contact with various systems and identify both vulnerabilities and strengths in the intervention process teams will use their findings to identify opportunities for improvement in domestic violence intervention strategies and systems collaboration and make annual recommendations to the statewide committee teams must be organized by circuit court boundaries but may be formed as county jurisdiction beat or neighborhood specific the statewide dvfr committee is actively recruiting stakeholder groups in illinois that are interested in forming a domestic violence fatality review team in their area for more information please email us at fatalityreview ilcadv org mailto fatalityreview ilcadv org location 1 tbd coming soon location 2 tbd location 3 tbd location 4 tbd "
+  stacy l short associate deputy director child protection illinois department of child and family services vickie smith president and chief executive officer illinois coalition against domestic violence dr jacob stelter attending emergency physician northshore university health system cassandra tanner miller survivor dv advocate and founder colton s legacy teresa l tudor program administrator illinois department of human services sen sally j turner caucus whip 44th district illinois senate jennifer vancil chief operating officer quincy area network against domestic violence amanda l vasquez acting research manager research analysis unit center for victim studies illinois criminal justice information authority sen celina villanueva senator 12th district illinois senate tom weitzel chief of police retired riverside police department rep maurice a west ii representative 67th district illinois house of representatives jeanine woods executive director cairo women s shelter inc regional dvfr teams regional domestic violence fatality review teams are responsible for conducting a designated number of comprehensive individual case reviews quarterly these cases will consist of fatalities and near fatalities that are believed to be the result of domestic violence including overdoses and suicides as part of these in depth case reviews teams will collect and review a variety of records conduct interviews look at victim survivor abuser contact with various systems and identify both vulnerabilities and strengths in the intervention process teams will use their findings to identify opportunities for improvement in domestic violence intervention strategies and systems collaboration and make annual recommendations to the statewide committee teams must be organized by circuit court boundaries but may be formed as county jurisdiction beat or neighborhood specific the statewide dvfr committee is actively recruiting stakeholder groups in illinois that are interested in forming a domestic violence fatality review team in their area for more information please email us at fatalityreview ilcadv org mailto fatalityreview ilcadv org location 1 tbd coming soon location 2 tbd location 3 tbd location 4 tbd "
 draft: false
 navigation: true
 path: /about